home-assistant-libs/ha-ffmpeg/README.rst

 - Emulate webcam from any video input source for HA
 - Analyse a video/audio stream for noise or motion detection
-- Crap image from a stream
+- Grab image from a stream

 Async
 - Webcam